Kaiaphas

-Valério Costa, known by his stage names, Kaiaphas and Lord Kaiaphas, is a black metal vocalist, drummer, lyricist and songwriter.
+Valério Costa, known by his stage names Kaiaphas and Lord Kaiaphas, is a black metal vocalist, drummer, and songwriter.
 He is mostly known for his works while in the Norwegian black metal band Ancient.
 His current projects are Thokkian Vortex (black metal) and Minimal Criminal (psygressive trance).
 His name is taken after Caiaphas, the high priest during the Sanhedrin trial of Jesus.

 Biography

 Born in Rio de Janeiro, Kaiaphas moved to Washington D.C., U.S. at six years old where he grew up.
 Most of his family members were musically inclined.
 His grandmother, on his father's side, Nadir de Figueiredo, was a famous soprano opera singer.
 Kaiaphas would later develop a strong passion for music.
 Throughout his teenage and adolescent years, Kaiaphas played drums and sang in several rock and metal bands, recorded several demo tapes, and played gigs.

 Kaiaphas began his professional music career when he joined the Norwegian black metal band Ancient in 1995.
 The band's leader, Aphazel, was impressed by the work Kaiaphas had made with his prior American black metal bands - Grand Belial's Key and Thokk.
 Kaiaphas (then known as Lord Vlad Luciferian) replaced Ancient's previous member, Grimm.
 At this time, he changed his name to Lord Kaiaphas and began performing solely as a vocalist/frontman.

 During his time with Ancient, he recorded two full-length albums for the well-known American metal label, Metal Blade Records.
 These albums were The Cainian Chronicle and Mad Grandiose Bloodfiends.
 Kaiaphas appeared in three music videos from Ancient, "Lilith’s Embrace", "Willothewisp", and "Um Sonho Psycodelico".
-In 1997 the band went on a European tour with Bal Sagoth and Dark Funeral.
+In 1997 the band went on a European tour with Bal-Sagoth and Dark Funeral.
 Later that year, Mordgrimm Records released the Of Rape and Vampirism CD from Kaiaphas' former project, Thokk.
 The material from this CD came from their A Trance for the ever-toiling Witch demo which was recorded in 1995.
 In 1998, he went on an Ancient mini tour in America as well as another European tour alongside Belphegor and Behemoth.
 Shortly after this tour, Kaiaphas left Ancient.

 In 1996, Kaiaphas discovered psychedelic goa trance, and by 1999 he had become a trance DJ.

 In the fall of 1998, Kaiaphas moved to New Orleans, where he later formed a tribal gothic rock psychedelic rock band, called Oroboros, with his friend, Nicholas Syracuse.
 Oroboros played at the Burning Man Festival in 1999 and 2001.
 In this band, Kaiaphas played the drums, doumbek, djembe, and did some Tuvan/Mongolian style throat-singing.
 Their live shows consisted of tribal body paint, firedancing and fire breathing.
 Some of their tracks were later included in the soundtrack of the Canadian independent film, Monolithia.
 The band broke up in 2001.